Outsmart-OOH/ooh_open_direct/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md

 ### 7.9.4 /accounts/{id}/changerequest/{id}/approve

-Gets all approved change requests for an account.
+Approves a change request for an account.

 #### Verbs